allaboutevemirolive/turbo-rust-book/README.md

 ```rust
 buf_writer.write_all(new_text.as_bytes()).expect("Unable to write to output file");
 ```
-Writes the formatted text (new_text) to the output file and panics with an error message if it fails
+Writes the formatted text `(new_text)` to the output file and panics with an error message if it fails.

 References:
 - https://rust-lang-nursery.github.io/rust-cookbook/file/read-write.html